CT scan slices

 You'll be asked to lie very still as the table slides through the center of a large machine that creates the images of your lungs.
 The table passes through the machine initially to determine the starting point for the scan.

-When the machine is ready to start the scan, you may be asked to hold your breath briefly in order to create a clear picture of your lungs.
+When the machine is ready to start the scan, you may be asked to hold your breath briefly to create a clear picture of your lungs.
 The table will move quickly through the machine as the images are created.
 The machine may make knocking or clicking noises.

 Expect your appointment to last about a half-hour, though the actual scan takes less than a minute.